privacybydesign/irma-documentation/docs/api-irma-server.md

 Retrieve the [session status](https://godoc.org/github.com/privacybydesign/irmago/server#Status) as a JSON string.
 Returns one of:
 * `"INITIALIZED"`: the session has been started and is waiting for the client
-* `"BINDING"`: the client is waiting for the frontend to [give permission to connect](#post-irma-session-clienttoken-frontend-bindingcompleted)
+* `"PAIRING"`: the client is waiting for the frontend to [give permission to connect](#post-irma-session-clienttoken-frontend-pairingcompleted)
 * `"CONNECTED"`: the client has retrieved the session request, we wait for its response
 * `"CANCELLED"`: the session is cancelled: the user refused, or the user did not have the requested attributes, or an error occurred during the session
 * `"DONE"`: the session has completed successfully